ThermoSight/transformer-image-manager-3/FEEDBACK_INTEGRATION.md

 - The `ModelFeedbackService` periodically (or when requested) scans all annotations and compares each `originalResultJson` vs. `modifiedResultJson`, grouped by label.
 - For every label (for example, *“Loose Joint”* or *“Point Overload”*), it computes three key deltas that quantify how humans corrected the model output.

+#### a.
+Count Change
+- Measures how many boxes humans added or deleted.
+- A value of **+1** means the model missed one anomaly; **–1** means the model detected one incorrectly.

+#### b.
+Area Change
+- Measures how much the total annotated area grew or shrank.
+- For example, **+0.4** means users drew larger boxes compared to the model’s predictions.
+- Normalized so that small labels are not overshadowed by large ones.

+#### c.
+Confidence Change
+- Measures how humans adjusted the model’s confidence.
+- Only considers the AI’s own detections; user-added boxes have no AI confidence value.

+---

+1. It then blends these three using weights (typically 0.5, 0.3, 0.2) to produce a single adjustment signal per label.
+2. Scale by learningRate (e.g., 0.0001 = 0.01%)
+3. Accumulate into the stored per-label bias

+### 3. At inference response time, adjust each detection’s confidence for label
+This adjustment signal is:
+- clamped between –1 and +1,
+- scaled by the learningRate (e.g., 0.0001 = 0.01% influence),
+- capped to ±0.2 so it never shifts too aggressively.

+**Each label’s bias  is updated using an exponential moving average (EMA)**